DeathCharger/Chat-filter-discord-bot/README.md

 # Making it 24/7

-The code launches a http server, the adress of the server will be shown above the console Copy the adress and add a http monitor in UPTIMEROBOT Follow the instructions given there and complete instructions
+The code launches a http server, the adress of the server will be shown above the console.
+Copy the adress and add a http monitor in UPTIMEROBOT.
+Follow the instructions given there and complete instructions.

 ## Notes